-Training - the amount paid for you or a relative to learn to care for a relative who has an impairment in physical or mental functions and is a member of your household or dependent on you for support.
+Training - reasonable amounts paid for you or a relative to learn to care for a relative with a mental or physical impairment who lives with you or depends on you for support.
 The amount has to be paid to someone who is not your spouse or common-law partner and who was 18 years of age or older when the amounts were paid.